FabioNotaro2001/SmartVehicularSystemsProject/README.md

 - **Red Light Enforcement:** Stops the vehicle for red lights, demonstrating hazard light activation.

 ## Test Videos
-- You can see the results in this [videos](https://liveunibo-my.sharepoint.com/:f:/g/personal/andrea_bedei2_studio_unibo_it/EvomtKkLIW1FrdYixnXoiIoBoFHtc72GQirlLdkI6mTG_w?e=bnGEdI)
+- You can see the results in these [videos](https://liveunibo-my.sharepoint.com/:f:/g/personal/andrea_bedei2_studio_unibo_it/EvomtKkLIW1FrdYixnXoiIoBoFHtc72GQirlLdkI6mTG_w?e=bnGEdI)
 - They are visible only for Unibo users, until 12/31/2025

 ## Notes